takefumi-yoshii/redux-put-take/README.md

 # redux-put-take
-Tiny side effects handler for redux with async/await.

 ## what is this?

-The redux standard API does not have an easy way to subscribe Actions and unsubscribe them.added this as a lightweight function.
+Tiny side effects handler for redux with async/await. inspired by [redux-saga](https://www.npmjs.com/package/redux-saga).
+This middleware given two API for store.
+Store can be await action and can dispatch action in colutine.

 ## install